How to Treat Your Yard for Fleas and Ticks Naturally: The Ultimate Guide

 • Regularly mow your lawn and remove debris to limit hiding spots for fleas and ticks.

-• Establish a grooming routine for your pets to prevent them from introducing fleas and ticks into your yard.
+• Establish a grooming routine for pets to prevent them from introducing fleas and ticks into your yard.

 Key Takeaways